View on GitHub

 • Be sure to use the new Microsoft Account you created while signing up for Azure.

-• Go to Management Groups in the Azure Portal and start using them
+• Go to Management Groups in the Azure Portal.

 Naming and Tagging